'Gilmore Girls' Season 5, Episode 7: You Jump, I Jump, Jack

 "Bet you're a good reporter.
 And a very good girl."

 As far as I can tell, the only useful piece of information that emerges during night one is that everyone wants to fuck Logan.
 Stephanie (Katherine Bailess) tells Rory, "There's a line to get to him."
 I guess smarminess and unfortunate hair choices are easy to overlook when a sizable bank account is involved.
 One thing that I begrudgingly like about Logan is the way he challenges Rory.
-Unlike Dean, who constantly fawn over Rory and tells her how smart she is, Logan is more like Jess.
+Unlike Dean, who constantly fawns over Rory and tells her how smart she is, Logan is more like Jess.
 He seems to respect her but isn't afraid to challenge her lack of journalistic prowess when warranted.

 Logan really should have kissed her upon landing.